-The total estimated quantity of water diverted from the Murray and its tributaries (under the River Murray Agreement in 1955-56 for irrigation and other purposes, including impounding in dams, was as follows (in acre feet) :--New South Wales, 1,008,000; Victoria, 3,108,000; South Australia, 190,500; a total of 4,306,500 acre feet.
+The total estimated quantity of water diverted from the Murray and its tributaries (under the River Murray Agreement, in 1955-56 for irrigation and other purposes, including impounding in dams, was as follows (in acre feet) :--New South Wales, 1,008,000; Victoria, 3,108,000; South Australia, 190,500; a total of 4,306,500 acre feet.
+Owing to the floods in the latter half of 1956 the quantity of water diverted in 1956-57 was considerably less than that for the preceding year.

 (iii) River Murray Works.
 One of the major works of the Murray River Scheme is the Hume Reservoir, situated just below the junction of the Murray and Mitta Mitta Rivers, 10 miles above Albury, forming a lake of 33,000 acres.
 The design comprises a mass concrete spillway and outlet works extending 1,000 feet and an earthen embankment 110 feet high extending for 4,000 feet across the river flats.
 The length of the total structure is approximately one mile.
-Work is now in progress on the installation of a hydro-electric generating station below the dam and also on the completion of the reservoir to its recently approved capacity of 2,500,000 acre feet.
+Work is now in progress on the enlargement of the reservoir to its recently approved capacity of 2,500,000 acre feet.

 The Yarrawonga Diversion Weir was completed in 1939 to raise the river level so that water could be diverted by gravitation into main channels constructed on either side of the river.
 Between the Yarrawonga Weir and the Murray mouth, thirteen weirs and locks have been built.
-Two flood diversion weirs have been constructed on the Murrumbidgee one between Hay and the Lachlan Junction and the other below the Lachlan Junction.
+Two flood diversion weirs have been constructed on the Murrumbidgee-one between Hay and the Lachlan Junction and the other below the Lachlan Junction.

 The Mulwala Canal, served by the Yarrawonga Weir, has an off-take capacity of 2,500 cubic feet per second, and will serve 1,500,000 acres of land in New South Wales.
 The Yarrawonga Channel, on the Victorian side, has an off-take capacity of 1,250 cubic feet per second, and is designed to serve 270,000 acres.
 Only a portion of both these areas will be irrigated.

 Adjoining the river in New South Wales and 35 miles from the Murray-Darling Junction, Lake Victoria storage, with a capacity of 551,700 acre feet and a surface area of 27,670 acres, was completed in 1928.
 The water released from Lake Victoria is used by the South Australian settlements.
-Work is proceeding on the enlargement of the inlet channel to Lake Victoria to permit greater diversion of periodical flood flows of short duration.
+Work has recently been completed on the enlargement of the inlet channel to Lake Victoria to permit greater diversion of periodical flood flows of short duration.